This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

 - In a 6-quart stockpot, melt the butter over medium-low heat.
 Once the butter is melted, add the celery and onion.
 Sauté the onion and celery until they are softened but not brown, 4-6 minutes.
 Once the mixture is softened, add the garlic, salt, and black pepper.
-Stir to combine and cook the garlic for 1 minute.2 tbsp unsalted butter, 1 medium onion, 3 ribs celery, 3 cloves garlic, 1 ½ tsp kosher salt, ¾ tsp black pepper
+Stir to combine and cook the garlic for 1 minute.2 tbsp unsalted butter, 1 medium onion, 3 ribs celery, 3 cloves garlic, 1 ½ tsp kosher salt, ¾ tsp freshly ground black pepper

 - Once the garlic is cooked, add the red potatoes, carrots, thyme, rosemary, and chicken stock.
 Stir, and bring the soup to a boil.
 Once the soup is boiling, reduce the heat to a simmer.
 Cover and simmer the soup until the potatoes are soft, 35-45 minutes.2 cups chopped carrots, 1 ½ lb red potatoes, 1 sprigs fresh thyme, 1 stem fresh rosemary, 4 cups chicken stock